Combine Transparency With a Variety of Marketing Channels to Create the Ultimate Trust-Based Strategy

 Introduce Pain Point Optimization aka targeting the direct questions users are asking with on-page SEO and content writing instead of targeting blanket keywords and phrases.

 Google Auto-Fill Experiment: Get ideas for keywords to target, pages to create and blog posts to write:

 - Go to Google Chrome and get into Incognito Mode (ctrl+shift+I).

 - Search your main product – for us, we would search “Web Design.”

 - Type in letters after your main keyword.
 For “A,” we get “Web Design Agency.”
 For “C,” we get “Web Design Columbus.”
 But for “V,” we get “Web Design vs. Web Development.”
 Do I smell a new blog topic?

-- Take these key phrases & make something out them.
+- Take these key phrases and make something out them.
 Either implement them on existing pages or create brand new landing pages or blog posts targeting the most searched for inquiries by real people.

 “When I see a terrible site at the top of a Google search, I get excited.
-All it takes is a good page to knock this person out of the top spot – & I’m gonna be the one to do it.”
+All it takes is a good page to knock this person out of the top spot – and I’m gonna be the one to do it.”

 To be honest, video marketing is not our core expertise, to be honest, so when Kimbe MacMaster took the stage, we were interested, but also a bit reluctant.
 However, she had us completely invested by the end.
 And you want to know how she did it?
 With freaking videos.
-Video marketing is much more than creating a YouTube channel & putting up a single promo, embedding it on your homepage & winning SEO points.
+Video marketing is much more than creating a YouTube channel and putting up a single promo, embedding it on your homepage and winning SEO points.
 No. These things inspire trust.
 They put potential clients through the journey they will take with your organization.